 After having breakfast, you will take the trail following the Karnali river along some high slopes taking an ascend.
 Then, take a quick descend to the fields of barley, buckwheat, rice, and potatoes.
 Eventually, you will reach Kermi in a short while during the afternoon.

 As you have the entire day to yourself, you can explore the village.
 Kermi is the first village that is completely inhabited by the Buddhist community.
 They grow different kinds of crops here.
-In the afternoon, you can take a visit to the ancient Kermi Laikyo Gompa and Lhundrup Choeling Gompa which are 45 and 30 minutes away from the campsite respectively.
+You can visit the ancient Kermi Laikyo Gompa and Lhundrup Choeling Gompa in the afternoon, which are 45 and 30 minutes away from the campsite, respectively.

 Overnight stay in Kermi.

 The trial for today will take you slightly uphill and is mostly flat.
-Along with the barley and buckwheat fields, the trail will pass on for 2 hours until crossing a small pass.
-From thereon, for about 20 minutes, take a steep to descend then cross a big iron suspension bridge over the Sali River.
+The trail will pass on for 2 hours until crossing a small pass along with the barley and buckwheat fields.
+From thereon, for about 20 minutes, take a steep to descend, then cross a big iron suspension bridge over the Sali River.
 You will walk through beautiful pine forests on the trail above the gushing Karnali.
-Along the way, you will come across villagers from Simkot and Nyinba valley traveling with their caravans of mules and dzopas.
-They travel to and from Taklakot, which is located across the border with Tibet, for trading and shopping.
+Along the way, you will come across villagers from Simkot and Nyinba valley traveling with their caravans of mules.
+They travel to and from Taklakot, located across the border with Tibet, for trading and shopping.

 Then a few more hours down the trail, you will reach the beautiful and remote village of Yalbang.
-Upon reaching thereafter setting up everything for the night, you can head to the Namkha Khyung Dzong Monastery which is the biggest in the region.
+Upon reaching after that setting up everything for the night, you can head to the Namkha Khyung Dzong Monastery, which is the biggest in the region.
 It is mostly crowded as it houses 130 monks.
 The monastery also boasts a school and a clinic.
 You can even attend their prayers in the afternoon.

 Overnight stay in Yalbang.

-Our camp for the day is near the Tumkot River which is 20 minutes away from the village.
-The village is inhabited by ethnic Shakyas and Tibetan Buddhists.
-After setting up camp, you can head out to visit the Dhungkar Choezom Monastery which is the only Shakya Monastery in Humla.
+Our camp for the day is near the Tumkot River, 20 minutes away from the village.
+Ethnic Shakyas and Tibetan Buddhists inhabit the village.
+After setting up camp, you can visit the Dhungkar Choezom Monastery, the only Shakya Monastery in Humla.
 It has a historical and cultural significance among the people of the region.

 Overnight stay in Tumkot Khola Camp.

-You will be walking in a remote area today that is rugged and rocky on the way to Thado Dunga.
-The walk begins with a steady climb to a steep trail then as you leave Tumkot, the trail becomes rugged.
+You will be walking in a remote area today that is rugged and rocky on the way to Thado Dhunga.
+The walk begins with a steady climb to a steep trail; then, as you leave Tumkot, the trail becomes rugged.
 There are no signs of settlement in between and only a few low juniper trees.
 There is also a dirt road that you will have to pass along the way.

-On the way, you will cross Pani Palwang which is a small village with a few teahouses where you can take some rest.
+On the way, you will cross Pani Palwang, a small village with a few teahouses where you can rest.
 After the break, take a walk for another 1 to 2 hours.
-You can opt to stay at Yari or walk further ahead and reach Thado Dunga.
-It is better to reach Tado Dunga so that you can walk ahead tomorrow earlier.
+You can opt to stay at Yari or walk further ahead and reach Thado Dhunga.
+It is better to get Thado Dhunga so that you can walk ahead tomorrow earlier.

 Hilsa is a rather hustling bustling town of Humla.
-There are certain checkpoints in the area, where the traded goods are observed by government officials before entering Nepal.
-It is largely inhabited by Tibetan Buddhists.
-You will find other tourists along the way mostly from Bon, Buddhist, Hindu, and Jain communities coming to visit Lake Mansarovar and Mount Kailash for pilgrimage.
+There are certain checkpoints in the area where government officials observe the traded goods before entering Nepal.
+Tibetan Buddhists largely inhabit it.
+You will find other tourists along the way, mostly from Bon, Buddhist, Hindu, and Jain communities, coming to visit Lake Mansarovar and Mount Kailash for pilgrimage.

 Overnight stay in Hilsa.

-After having breakfast, follow the Karnali River then cross the suspension bridge to turn north towards Limi valley.
+After having breakfast, follow the Karnali River, then cross the suspension bridge to turn north towards Limi valley.
 If you are lucky, you might even spot Snow Leopards, Himalayan Blue Sheep, and Bharals along the way.
-Snow Leopards are very rare and are seen only in many years, however, the elevation is perfect for their habitation.
+Snow Leopards are rare and are seen only in many years; however, the elevation is perfect for their habitation.

-After about 5 to 6 hours, you will reach Manipeme where you will set your camp for the day.
+After about 5 to 6 hours, you will reach Manipeme, and you will set your camp for the day.
 Manipeme is a name derived from the engravings of Mani Mantra in large rocks.

 Overnight stay at Manipeme.

 Today is a longer trek than usual as you will be heading deeper to the Limi valley.
 After having breakfast, you will pack up and cross the Chenglungma caravan camp.
-From there you will head to Cha-Sa Nam-Ka Dzong which is an ancient cave of significance.
+From there, you will head to Cha-Sa Nam-Ka Dzong, which is an ancient cave of significance.
 Situated atop a rocky cliff in a hill makes it a mesmerizing tourist stop.
 The terrain from hereon is dry, sloping, and rocky.
-To add to it, you will have to share the steep path with animals like sheep and Yaks carrying heavy loads.
+You will have to share the steep path with animals like sheep and Yaks carrying heavy loads to add to it.

-Limi valley which is also at times addressed as Limi village has three villages in the area namely Til, Halji, and Jang.
+Limi valley, also addressed as Limi village, has three villages in the area, namely Til, Halji, and Jang.
 For the following days, the trek will explore the three villages.
 First, you will cross the high pass of Lamka-La at the elevation of 4300m.

 Overnight stay in Til village.

 On this day, you will be passing the second village in Limi – Halji, towards Chagzur Hot Springs.
 You will begin your downhill walk along the trail for about an hour until reaching Tiljung.
-Then heading below you will follow the main tributary of Karnali; Tagtsi Khola that flows from Jang to Til.
+Then heading below, you will follow the main tributary of Karnali, Tagtsi Khola, that flows from Jang to Til.
 Eventually, you will reach a narrow valley towards the east.
-From there cross yet another bridge and head left.
-Eventually, in about an hour, you will come to the northeast village of Halji.
+From there, cross yet another bridge and head left.
+Finally, in about an hour, you will come to the northeast village of Halji.

 Overnight stay in Chagzur hot spring campsite.

-On this day, after the long trek, you will have your very first rest day a Chagzue Hot Spring.
+On this day, after the long trek, you will have your very first rest day, a Chagzue Hot Spring.
 It is also known as Tashi Tang, more famous locally.
-You can wake up late today, wash your clothes if any, and have some breakfast.
+You can wake up late today, wash your clothes, if any, and have some breakfast.
 As you have the entire day free today, you can opt to visit the natural hot springs in Chagzur for a lovely bath.
-The hot-spring is known to naturally cure anybody's ailments.
-Alternatively, you can also drive to Lapcha Syar situated at an elevation of 4900m/16000ft.
+The hot spring is known to cure anybody's ailments naturally.
+Alternatively, you can also drive to Lapcha Syar, situated at an elevation of 4900m/16000ft.
 You can hire a truck from there.
-From here, if the weather is clear with no or little clouds then you get the opportunity to see Mt.
+From here, if the weather is clear with no or little clouds, then you get the opportunity to see Mt.
 Kailash and Lake Mansarovar.
-The holy views are what tourists come to see all year round.
-The entire trip from the campsite to Lapcha Syar and back to the campsite takes about 5 to 6 hours.
+The entire trip from the campsite to Lapcha Syar and back to the camp takes about 5 to 6 hours.

 Overnight stay in Chagzur Hot Spring campsite.